Benlagra/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk average_daily_activity](figure/average_daily_activity.png)

-The average number of steps is almost zero until intervall 500, corresponding to time 05:00, and dies out approximately afer 2100, corresponding to a time 21:00.
+The average number of steps is almost zero until intervall 500, corresponding to time 05:00, and dies out approximately after 2100, corresponding to a time 21:00.

 It peaks at